odessajavaclub/odessajavaclub.github.io/README.md

 (additional content)
 ```

+- layout must be `post`
+- `excerpt content` will be displayed on the home page and TV
+- `additional content` content will be displayed only on the web page

-An example can also be found at `/examples/2019-07-07-post-example-1.md`
+Some examples can also be found at `/examples/` folder